thanpolas/thanpolas.github.com/_posts/nodejs/2020-04-04-Introducing-Logality-the-JSON-schema-logger.md

 Having the opportunity to work with multiple startups, I came into close contact with all of Node.js' major logging packages.
 Lately, I had the luck to work with startups that are highly security aware, businesses for whom security is an existential threat.
 When tasked with the challenge of creating secure applications for them, I knew without hesitation that I had to create a new library to meet all the new heightened requirements that were at play.

-Logality was created, a new logger for Node.js that focuses on security, versatility, extensibility and practicality.
-[Not](https://www.loomsystems.com/blog/single-post/2017/01/26/9-logging-best-practices-based-on-hands-on-experience), [a few](https://www.scalyr.com/blog/the-10-commandments-of-logging/), [articles](https://www.loggly.com/blog/30-best-practices-logging-scale/), [have been written](https://logz.io/blog/logging-best-practices/) on best practices for logging, in this article we go through how Logality addresses these best practices and allows your application to be more robust, secure and compliant with modern privacy and security requirements.
+And thus, [Logality][logality] was created, a new logger for Node.js that focuses on security, versatility, extensibility and practicality.
+Not a few articles have been written[¹](https://www.loomsystems.com/blog/single-post/2017/01/26/9-logging-best-practices-based-on-hands-on-experience)[²](https://www.scalyr.com/blog/the-10-commandments-of-logging/)[³](https://www.loggly.com/blog/30-best-practices-logging-scale/)[⁴](https://logz.io/blog/logging-best-practices/) on best practices for logging, in this article we go through how Logality addresses these best practices and allows your application to be more robust, secure and compliant with modern privacy and security requirements.

 ## A Common Logging Schema